 It focuses heavily on the basics, such as vocabulary and memory-based repetition.
 This makes it less suited for intermediate or advanced learners.

-To improve it, the team can add more content for upper-intermediate and advanced-level learners who have crossed the elementary and lower-intermediate.
+To improve it, the team can add more content for upper-intermediate and advanced learners who have moved beyond the elementary and lower-intermediate levels.

 Fluency isn’t realistic; even advanced levels are a dream.
 You won’t get anywhere near B2 or C1 if you use apps like Babbel.